LicharYuan/DLA-Convert/README.md

 # dla connverter

 This repo used to convert ONNX to CUDLA in  Orin / Xavier, as it required [cudla](https://docs.nvidia.com/cuda/cudla-api/index.html) lib.

+- The conversion process strictly prohibits GPU fallback, ensuring full utilization of the DLA capabilities on Orin/Xavier devices.
+- The converted models can be efficiently executed using the cudla library.

 ## Usage